 - Do you run study abroad programs where users are traveling or living in the EU and accessing your LMS?

 - If you’re a company – do you employ any EU citizens or have any staff traveling or living in the EU or have any customers that you provide training to in the EU?

 If you do any of the above, then the GDPR most likely applies to you.
-Both Moodle and Totara are preparing for the GDPR from a technical perspective, but many of the requirements for the GDPR are policy and process based. eThink can help you think through the implications specific to your organization, but Moodle has posted a few resources to help organizations start thinking about what they might need to change.
+Luckily Totara 11 and Moodle 3.5 both came out ahead of time and provide technical support for the GDPR requirements.
+In many cases, though, the requirements for the GDPR are policy and process based. eThink can help you think through the implications specific to your organization, but Moodle has posted a few resources to help organizations start thinking about what they might need to change.
 You can get the full list on their wiki, but a few highlights are listed below.